Find a Hoarding Therapist

 1350 Sunday Drive, Raleigh, North Carolina 27607

 Rachael Everett is a Licensed Clinical Social Worker (LCSW) in Raleigh, North Carolina and has been in practice for 7 years.
-They treat Hoarding, Gender Identity, Cognitive Functioning.
+They treat Hoarding, Insomnia, Perfectionism.

 As your therapist my goal is to empower and support you in handling all life’s challenges through developing adaptive and effective coping skills!